 green tea, is not persuasive either, since it is limited almost entirely to observational and test tube studies.
 Vitamin E or selenium also do not appear to reduce the risk of

 radiation therapy.
-It is unclear whether antioxidants interfere with the effects of these therapies by diminishing their effectiveness or by enhancing it.
+It is unclear whether antioxidants interfere with the effects of these therapies by reducing their effectiveness or by enhancing it.
 There have been studies published that support each of the opposing ideas.
-This is a very controversial area and we need more research to be able to clearly answer these questions.
+This is a controversial area that requires additional research.

 There is no harm in eating foods rich in antioxidants.

 As with cancer prevention, the results of many large observational studies suggest that higher consumption of antioxidant supplements may decrease heart disease risk.
-However, once more, large-scale intervention trials have failed to find benefit with vitamin E, beta-carotene, vitamin C, or mixed antioxidants, and some even suggest that such supplements may modestly increase risk.
+However, other trials have failed to find benefit with vitamin E, beta-carotene, vitamin C, or mixed antioxidants—some even suggest that such supplements may increase risk.

 Similarly, intervention trials have not consistently found that antioxidants are helpful for macular degeneration.
-Mixed antioxidants have also failed to be helpful for preventing cataracts, but the antioxidant lutein (which may or may not be acting as an antioxidant) has shown promise for this condition.
+Mixed antioxidants have also failed to be helpful for preventing cataracts, but the antioxidant lutein has shown promise for this condition.